spiral/docs/docs/en/http/cookies.md

 > **Note**
 > You can also disable encryption for performance reasons or use alternative HMAC signature method (see below).

-Cookie component will decrypt all values and update the request object, so you can get all cookies values using default PSR-7 `ServerRequestInterface`:
+A cookie component will decrypt all values and update the request object, so you can get all cookies values using default PSR-7 `ServerRequestInterface`:

 ```php